tdoug/Tiny-Track/README.md

 * Add exercise and weight trackers.
 * Add connect-flash messages for login process.

-I hope this provides a nice, simple app to use as an example basis for new Node.js programmers or a starting point for someone inspired to create a dieting app of some kind.
+I hope this provides a nice, simple app to use as an example basis for new MEAN stack programmers or a starting point for someone inspired to create a dieting app of some kind.